 CHRE Attracts Quality Leads to your Property…

-- Brochure.
-A high quality, professionally designed brochure can push buyers from “just considering” into picking up the phone and enquiring about the space.
+A high quality, professionally designed brochure can push buyers from “just considering” into picking up the phone and inquiring about the space.

-- Signage.
 Visible, high quality signage is focused on showing the passing traffic that your building is available for sale, what type of building it is and giving a contact phone number.
-Other agents that focus on their names, titles and logos are more interested in advertising their own business rather than your space.
-Be sure that the signage for your building advertises the building and not a commercial real estate agent.

-- Online databases.
 More and more investors are searching online than ever before.
 Not only will your listing be on the top commercial real estate databases, it will also be listed on databases that business professionals can access directly.
-An online presence in multiple databases will allow your building to be viewed by many potential buyers.

-- Demographics research.
 If your building is located in an affluent area, you are likely to be able to charge more in rent than a competing building in a less desirable location.
-Proximity to freeways, airports, major shopping centres and public transportation can all affect your asking price.
+Proximity to freeways, airports, major shopping centers and public transportation can all affect your asking price.